k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

  - Populate the **interface** input parameter in the **Run Input SQL** Actor (currently it is defined as an empty linked field).
  - It is recommended to update the external name of the **sql** input parameter in the **Run Input SQL** Actor to a meaningful name (currently it is populated with SQL).
 For example: SQL query on CRM DB.
  - Add the CustomLogicSql flow to the **CustomLogicFlows** Actor.
 Populate the new record as follows:
    -  LU_NAME: optional.
-Can be empty.
+Can be left empty.
    -  FLOW_NAME: CustomLogicSql
    -  DESCRIPTION: populated with a free text.
    -  DIRECT_FLOW: true
   - Redeploy the Web-Services to Fabric.
-  - Redeploy the LU name in the LU_NAME field if it is populated.
-Else (if the LU_NAME field is empty) - redeploy the TDM LU to Fabric.
+  - If the LU_NAME field is populated with an LU name, redeploy the LU name to Fabric.
+Else (if the LU_NAME field is empty), redeploy the TDM LU to Fabric.

 The following parameters can be set by the user that creates the task: